Iandmee/P3rs1f1l3/Linux_persistence_addons.md

 #### Detection:

-User can see malicious activity when he send defined signals.
+User can see malicious activity when she sends defined signals.

 </br></br>

 ## Compromise Client Software Binary

-Adversaries may modify client software binaries to establish persistent access to systems.
+Adversaries may modify client software binaries to establish persistent access to system.
 Client software enables users to access services provided by a server.
 Common client software types are SSH clients, FTP clients, email clients, and web browsers.

-Adversaries may make modifications to client software binaries to carry out malicious tasks when those applications are in use.
-For example, an adversary may copy source code for the client software, add a backdoor, compile for the target, and replace the legitimate application binary (or support files) with the backdoored one.
+Adversaries may make modifications of client software binaries to carry out malicious tasks when those applications are in use.
+For example, an adversary may copy source code for the client software, add a backdoor, compile for the target, and replace the legitimate application binary (or libraries) with the backdoored one.
 Since these applications may be routinely executed by the user, the adversary can leverage this for persistent access to the host.

 *refer: https://attack.mitre.org/techniques/T1554/*